SendyPrismanaNurferian/SendyPrismanaNurferian/README.md

 ### About Me 🚀
 - 🔭 I’m studying on Sepuluh Nopember Institute of Techology
 - 📫 How to reach me in DM IG or You can Email Me
-- ✍ You can find my projects here 👍🏻
+- ✍ You can find my projects here and enjoy it!👍🏻
 - 🔭 I’m currently working on my life time.
-- 🌱 I’m currently learning c++, python, javascript and others.
+- 🌱 I’m currently learning c++ or c, python, javascript and others.
 - 👯 I’m looking to collaborate on open source
 - 💬 Ask me about Anything
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I'm have a twins brother
+- ⚡ Fun fact: I'm have a twins brother and I'm have dream to make happy my family

 <br />